spacebarchat/server/CONTRIBUTING.md

 Please note that currently our Rendered documentation is out of date.
 It is accurate for the master branch as of writing but its not always accurate for Staging.

-Please see the [contributors' guide](https://matrix-org.github.io/synapse/latest/development/contributing_guide.html) in our rendered documentation.

 # 1. Who can contribute to Fosscord?